An A Posteriori Error Estimator for Electrically Coupled Liquid Crystal Equilibrium Configurations: Numerical Results

-The simulations utilize meshes with quadrilateral elements.
+The simulations here utilize meshes with quadrilateral elements.
 Therefore, adaptive refinement leads to the existence of hanging nodes.
-These nodes are dealt with in a standard way to maintain continuity along the boundary.
+These nodes are dealt with in a standard way by constraining their values with the neighboring regular nodes to maintain continuity along the boundary.
 Additionally, a $1$-irregular mesh is maintained such that the number of hanging nodes on an edge is at most one.
-It should be noted that the theory developed in preceding sections assumes that the studied meshes satisfy the admissibility property.
-In the numerical experiments, this assumption is valid for the coarsest mesh but, with the introduction of hanging nodes, no longer strictly holds after the first AMR stage.
-Thus, after the first level of refinement, the error estimator is applied heuristically. -1.5em
+Finally, the theory developed in preceding sections assumes that the studied meshes satisfy the admissibility property.
+This assumption is valid for the coarsest mesh but, with the introduction of hanging nodes, no longer holds after the first AMR stage.
+While mesh discretizations employing simplices can maintain admissibility with adaptivity, grids composed purely of quadrilateral elements cannot.
+Thus, following the first level of refinement, the error estimator is applied heuristically.
+At present, the \emph{deal.II} library is limited to quadrilateral meshes, but support for simplices is under development.
+Experimentation with such meshes is planned as important future work.